picchick is a command-line utility used for programming and debugging

 Erasing

-flag takes an address argument to determine what to erase.
+The -e, --erase flag takes an address argument to determine what to erase.

 Most devices have to be erased in blocks, in this case (according to the